biblius/hextacy/README.md

   }
   ```

 The service has a single field that is completely generic, however in the impl block we bind it to the api.
 This api serves as a layer of abstraction such that we now do not care what goes in the `repository` field so long as it implements `RepositoryApi`.
-This helps with the generic bounds in the upcoming repository and makes testing the services a breeze!
+This helps with the generic bounds in the upcoming adapter and makes testing the services a breeze!

-Now we have to define our repository and is when we enter the esoteric realms of rust trait bounds:
+Now we have to define our adapter and is when we enter the esoteric realms of rust trait bounds:

 - **adapter.rs**